 I’ve been to many luaus on Kauai, Maui, and Oahu, so I was curious how this Big Island luau compared with them.
 I had always heard that the luaus on the Big Island are less fancy.

-Part of the reason why we stayed at the Royal Kona Resort is because they had their own luau on-site.
-I wanted to see what it was like to just walk back up to our room instead of having to carry a sleepy 5-year-old to the car and then to a hotel room.
+Part of the reason we stayed at the Royal Kona Resort was that they had their own luau on-site.
+I wanted to see what it was like to walk back up to our room instead of carrying a sleepy 5-year-old to the car and then to a hotel room.

 Plus, the Royal Kona Luau uses Tihati Productions, which produces several other Big Island luaus.